julianwagle/CookieFlutter-Django/{{cookiecutter.project_slug}}/certificates/README.rst

-You can place certs for things such as google cloud storage here
+You can place certs for things such as google cloud storage in this folder.